sarimbinwaseem/Salah-Timmings/README.md

 sudo python main.py
 ```

+> [!IMPORTANT]
-#### If you are getting shelve library error, try upgrading to newer Python version.
+> If you are getting shelve library error, try upgrading to newer Python version.
 I have tried on 3.11.3 & 3.11.4.

 ## Conclusion:

-Unfortunately, My SSD1306 display is broken. i2cdetect is not detecting it so, I cannot work on this project further.
+~~Unfortunately, My SSD1306 display is broken. i2cdetect is not detecting it so, I cannot work on this project further.~~

-But the code side of this project is almost complete and is giving correct timmings.
+I have bought a new OLED SSD1306 display and successfully completed the project.
+Will share pictures soon.